 Second of all, blaming third parties defers responsibility for Clinton not being able to build a winning coalition to beat Trump.
 Every voter is different, and no candidate is inherently entitled to someone’s vote, no matter how one may feel about the election.
 Third party voters have different interests and worldviews than Clinton voters, and many of them felt that voting for Johnson, Stein, Evan McMullin, or anyone else was the best option.
 Castigating these voters for “being complicit in electing a fascist” or “not caring about women, Muslims, immigrants, or people of color” or “exercising their white privilege to vote their conscience” makes for an easy scapegoat, but such name-calling doesn’t address the deeper issue: why couldn’t Clinton ultimately attract these voters, and what more could she have done to sway them?

 When all is said and done, a treacherous road lies ahead.
 I have deep concerns about what President-elect Trump will do with foreign policy, the economy, and civil liberties, but I’ll largely make it out of a Trump presidency unscathed.
 I can’t even begin to imagine how undocumented immigrants, Muslims, the LGBT community, women (particularly survivors of sexual assault), or people of color feel with everything Trump has said or proposed.
 Emotions are raw, the atmosphere is tense, and people are scared.
 But at the end of the day, we’re all Americans.
 It may seem like this country is full of hate and bigotry and that all hope is lost, but there will always be people on the front lines fighting for liberty, justice, and equality.
-Love trumps hate, and somehow, someway, we’ll get through the next four years together.
+Love indeed trumps hate, and we’ll all get through the next four years together.